air1068/CustomAI/README.md

 * v0.1.5: Added support for "Haste" and "Slow".
 * v0.1.6: Improved support for "Haste" and "Slow".
 * v0.1.7: Added "Ally" entity.
 Also added buttons for rearranging instructions.
+* v0.1.8: Fixed using "100%" with the Summons condition.

 ## Other Notes
 * I don't intend to recreate AnnaBannana's ability teaching system.
 That should be a separate Elin mod.